All Episodes

 He was really patient.

-Uh he was never insulting, and he was never dismissive.
+He was never insulting, and he was never dismissive.

-It was always uh inclusive.
+He was always inclusive.

-And that was born of his confidence of knowing who he was and what he had done, and being very proud of it.
+And that was born of his confidence of knowing who he was and what he had done and being very proud of it.

 I don't know how he did it.